 Mainz is the regional capital of Rhineland-Pfalz right across the Rhine River from Wiesbaden in Hessen.
 There is a bit of rivalry between the two cities regarding which is the more beautiful…

-For the people who are interressted in the sea and famouse habors.
+For the people who are interrested in the sea and famouse habors.
 Here is the travel advice.
-Go and visit this beautiful city at the Eastsea.
-Its name is close to the legends and tales of th…
+Go and visit this beautiful city on the Baltic Sea.
+Its name is close to the legends and tales of …

 Konstanz (in English formerly known as Constance), a university town, is situated on Lake Constance (German: Bodensee) which is in the South-Western part of Baden-Wurttemberg and borders Swit…